cagatayeroglu/AppleHealth/README.md

    - Include additional metrics like sleep patterns, stress levels, and mood for a holistic analysis.

 2. **Collaborative Analysis**
    - Compare findings with similar data from peers to identify common trends and outliers.
+Include other students from different schools.

 3. **Automation**
    - Develop automated tools for real-time health tracking and analysis.